Toward Practical Forecasts of Public Sentiments via Convexification for Mean Field Games: Evidence from Real World COVID-19 Discussion Data: The MFG System and Problem Statement

 Below $\Omega \subset \mathbb{R}^{n}$ is a bounded domain with the piecewise smooth boundary $\partial \Omega .$ We consider the following $n$ -dimensional MFG system \cite{Achdou}:

 where $T>0$ is a constant, $\beta =\beta (x,t)$ is the diffusion coefficient, $r=r(x,t)$ is the drift coefficient, $K(x,y)$ is the interaction kernel, and

 Here $\Omega $ is viewed as a state space, and the system may be interpreted as follows.
 We consider a population of continuum-many rational agents.
 For $ x\in \Omega $ and $t\in \lbrack 0,T]$, we view $m(x,t)$ as the density of the population occupying state $x$ at the time $t$, and we view $u(x,t)$ as the value (or expected payoff) of an agent being at state $x$ at time $t$.
-In the MFG system, \eqref{2.1} is the Hamilton-Jacobi-Bellman (HJB) equation, and \eqref{2.2} is the Fokker-Planck-Kolmogorov (FPK) equation.
-The system (\ref{2.1}), (\ref{2.2}) is equipped with the following initial and boundary conditions:
+In the MFG system, \eqref{2.1} is the Hamilton-Jacobi-Bellman (HJB) equation, and \eqref{2.2} is the Fokker-Planck-Kolmogorov (FPK) equation. {The conventional MFG system \cite{LasryLions2007} is equipped with an initial condition for $m$ and a terminal condition for $u$:

+The HJB equation is viewed backwards in time while the FPK equation is viewed forwards in time.
+We note that uniqueness for this system has only been established under restrictive monotonicity assumptions \cite{LasryLions2007}. }